 6. Embrace white noise

 White noise and pink noise can also be very helpful in disguising the sound.
-We use white noise ourselves for one of our dogs who has a hard time dealing with thunder.
+We use white noise for one of our dogs who has a hard time dealing with thunder.

 7. Use an anxiety wrap